Our initiative proposals

 Citizens in twenty-four states have the power to propose and pass legislation directly, without the involvement or approval of the state legislature or governor.

 A more complete description of these proposals is available in the tabs under this page.
 Our initial efforts have been in Missouri.
-The full and exact text of the petitions that have been approved for circulation in Missouri (or soon will be approved) follows the general description of proposed law or amendment.
+The full and exact text of the petitions that have been approved for circulation in Missouri follows the general description of proposed law or amendment.

-We are now actively gathering signatures on the five petitions that have been approved.
-If the required number of signatures are gathered and submitted to the Secretary of State by May 6, 2018, these proposals will be on the ballot in Missouri on November 6, 2018.
-If approved by the voters in Missouri, they will become law 30 days later.
+We are now actively gathering signatures on the petition for proportional representation in the Missouri General Assembly.
+If the required number of signatures are gathered and submitted to the Secretary of State by May 6, 2018, this proposal will be on the ballot in Missouri on November 6, 2018.
+If approved by the voters in Missouri, it will become law 30 days later.

 As chapters are formed in other states, we will add a “State-by-state” tab to include exact details of the campaigns underway in other states.
 The details of the process and the need for specific legislation vary from state to state.
 We are in the process of compiling information from other states.